cloud-qu/RoML-pearl/README.md

 # Robust Meta Reinforcement Learning (RoML) with PEARL

-RoML (Robust Meta Reinforcement Learning) is a meta-algorithm that takes a meta-learning baseline algorithm, and generates a robust version of it.
+The paper [**Train Hard, Fight Easy: Robust Meta Reinforcement Learning**]() introduces RoML - a meta-algorithm that takes any meta-learning baseline algorithm and generates a robust version of it.
 This repo implements RoML on top of the [official implementation](https://github.com/katerakelly/oyster) of [PEARL](https://arxiv.org/abs/1903.08254) algorithm for meta reinforcement learning.

 To implement RoML we changed the tasks sampling procedure, by adding the file `cross_entropy_sampler.py` and using it in `rlkit/core/rl_algorithm.py` (search for "cem" in `rl_algorithm.py` to see the modifications).

-See [here](https://github.com/ido90/RobustMetaRL) more details about what is RoML and how to use it in general.
+See [here](https://github.com/ido90/RobustMetaRL) more details about what is RoML and how to use it in general, as well as implementation on top of other baselines.

-### How to run
+### How to run?

 The API is identical to the original repo of PEARL, with the additional flag `use_cem`, which switches between RoML and the PEARL baseline.
 To reproduce the experiments in our paper, run: